near/docs/docs/quick_start/advanced.md

 near build
 ```

-1. Deploy your contract to DevNet
+1. Deploy your contract to the local TestNet

 ```bash
 near deploy --account_id <yourcontractname>